Easy at First Sight

-At first sight it seems easy: Divide your total spend into different categories (e.g., indirect such as office supplies and IT, and direct strategic goods), identify the number of vendors per category, focus on the biggest fragmented spend area and negotiate better contracts with your key vendors.
-But your organization’s reality will soon prove that it is not all that easy.
+At first sight it seems easy: Divide your total spend into different categories (e.g., indirect such as office supplies and IT and direct strategic goods), identify the number of vendors per category, focus on the biggest fragmented spend area and negotiate better contracts with your key vendors.
+But your organisation’s reality will soon prove that it is not all that easy.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.